About Harvey Reid...

-Songwriter, multi-instrumentalist and music educator Harvey Reid has honed his craft over the last 40 years in countless clubs, festivals, streetcorners, cafes, schools and concert halls across the nation.
+Songwriter, multi-instrumentalist and music educator Harvey Reid has honed his craft since the late 1970's in countless clubs, festivals, streetcorners, cafes, schools and concert halls across the nation.
 He has been called a "giant of the steel strings" and "one of the true treaures of American acoustic music," and is considered to be one of the modern masters and innovators of the acoustic guitar, autoharp and 6-string banjo.
 He has absorbed a vast repertoire of American contemporary and roots music and woven it into his own colorful, personal and distinctive style.
 His 32 recordings on Woodpecker Records showcase his mastery of many instruments and styles of acoustic music, from hip folk to slashing slide guitar blues to bluegrass, old-time, Celtic, ragtime, and even classical.

 Reid started playing guitar in his early